ucsb-cs148-f21/project-t02-clubrush/team/LEARNING.md

 I will commit to refamiliarizing myself with these.

 # Morgan
 I will commit to working through a tutorial on basic HTML on week 3 and learning how to work with Next.js during week 4.
+I have commented on one of the videos in backend article.
+It is really helpful since our group is using MERN stack as well!

 # Robert
 I will lookup tutorials on basic React, HTML, Next.js these next 2 weeks.
 Worked on the MVP with the deployment of the website onto github.
 Currently looking into the 4 hour React tutorial course posted by one of my peers as well as CSS for stylings.